THE WILLIAM RIEDLIN FAMILY

 WILLIAM RIEDLIN'S EARLY BACKGROUND

 In 1877, William opened a grocery store and saloon at Green and Elm Streets in Cincinnati.
 Later that year, on August 6, 1877, William married Emma Hoffman.
-(Shown is their wedding photo.)
-She was born in West Prussia, today a part of the Pomerania region in Poland.
+(Below is their wedding photo.)
+She was born in Riesenberg, West Prussia; today it is known as Prabuty in the Pomerania region of Poland.
+Her father was Samuel Hoffman and her mother was Maria Huelsen Hoffman.
 Emma had emigrated to America with her parents in 1872 and settled in Cincinnati.

-A month after his marriage, William's mother (Anna Maria) passed away.
-A year after his marriage, in 1878, William became the proprietor of Tivoli Hall, a large saloon and beer garden at 469 Vine Street (presently 1313 Vine Street) in the Over The Rhine (OTR) district of Cincinnati.
+Interestingly, it wasn't until a year after William left Baden and a couple years before Emma and her family left West Prussia that the principalities where they were from became part of a unified Germany.
+Even though they were from opposite parts of Germany, and would have had significantly different dialects, evidently this did not create difficulties in their attraction for one another.
+A month after the couple was married, William's mother (Anna Maria) passed away.
+A year later, in 1878, William became the proprietor of Tivoli Hall.
+It was a large saloon and beer garden at 469 Vine Street (presently 1313 Vine Street) in the Over The Rhine (OTR) district of Cincinnati.
 According to the 1880 Census, he and his family resided on one of the upper floors in the building next to it, at 467 Vine Street (now 1311 Vine Street).
 The Riedlins' had children shortly after their marriage, including Emma (named after her mother) in 1879 and William F. Riedlin, (Jr.) in 1881.
 In 1882, William learned of a partnership opportunity with a brewer in Covington, KY.
-This initial opportunity led to his investment in the Bavarian Brewery - a decision that would leave a major impact on his life and his family's.
+This initial opportunity led to his investment in the Bavarian Brewery - a decision that would have a major impact on his life and his family's.
 By the end of 1882, William left Cincinnati for a different life on the other side of the Ohio River with his wife and two small children, Emma (3) and William Jr. (1).